contexttesting/zoroaster/README.md

 A context is unique to each test.
 When added as the `context` property to a test suite, it can be accessed from the test function's first argument.
 If there are multiple contexts, they can be accessed in subsequent arguments.

-> **Only contexts** specified in the test functions' arguments will be evaluated.
-For example, if the test suite contains 2 contexts, `A` and `B`, the test `test caseA(A, B)` will have both contexts evaluated and available to it, `testCaseB(A)` will only have context `A` evaluated, and `testCase()` will not lead to evaluation of any contexts.
-This means that functions with variable lengths like `test(...contexts)` will not have any contexts evaluated for them.
-This is done to avoid unnecessary work when some tests in a test suite might need access to all contexts, whereas others don't.

 ### Object Context